nuxt/website-v2/content/en/blog/images-optimization-with-nuxt-image.md

 <nuxt-img src="/img/hero.jpeg" alt="Our beautiful hero" sizes="md:100vw xl:1280px" />
 ```

-Nuxt Image generates an image tag with an `srcset` attribute based on what we specify in the `sizes`prop:
+Nuxt Image generates an image tag with a `srcset` attribute based on what we specified in the `sizes`prop:

 ```html{}
 <img